 This approach allows devices that are connecting to a network to be authenticated.
 It prohibits access to the network until such devices pass authentication, and uses other modern techniques such as:

 - temporal key integrity protocol

 This may become more important to your business as emerging technologies are likely to be 802.11i compatible.
 WPA2 is partly based on standard 802.11i.

 For practical purposes, a small business should currently select 802.11n or 802.11.ac and WPA2-based devices, with 802.11i being a useful additional feature for the future.
-See more on WLAN standards.
+See more on wireless networking standards.

 Keep in mind that wireless hardware manufacturers often supply their products with the security settings turned off.
 Make sure that you set the device up properly before using it.
-See 10 tips for better WLAN security.
+See 10 tips for better wireless network security.